 Obituary –It may cost up to $600 to publish an obituary in a national newspaper.
 The cost may vary depending on the publishing day and the length of the obituary and if there’s a picture.

 Gravestone– it cost around $1,000 to pay for a flat grave marker while a kerbed or upright may cost up to $10,000.
 Prices depend on the color, material, and finish of the marker.
 You can choose from sandstone, granite, concrete or metal.
 Metal markers are the most expensive but if you’re a military veteran you will have a gravemarker for free.

-Flowers– funeral flowers including bouquet, spray, and boutonnieres can cost around $200 to $1,000 for the whole complete package.
+Flowers– funeral flowers including bouquets, sprays, and boutonnieres can cost around $200 to $1,000 for the whole complete package.

-These are the other expenses your survivor will have to pay when you passed away:
+These are the other expenses your survivor will have to pay when you pass away: